Getting Garrus' Eyes Right

-The previous post covered how I made the neck on my Garrus mask.
+The previous post, Garrus Mask Neck Building, covered how I made the neck on my Garrus mask.
 This one is entirely about eyes.

 As many artists will tell you, the eyes of a character are one of the most crucial things to get right in a painting.
 This holds true with costuming as well!
 I knew from the start that Garrus wouldn't look the way I wanted if I used my own eyes, partially because of the position of the head and neck, and partially because human eyes look nothing like turian eyes.

-This was my first attempt, made from some 20mm glass cabochons that I happened to have on hand from our glass charms (muahaha, plug!).
+This was my first attempt, made from some 20mm glass cabochons that I happened to have on hand from the glass charms I was making at the time.
 The pupil was a circle of polymer clay, and the rest of the eye was painted in with acrylic.
 I wasn't happy with how these turned out, aside from the fact that they were much too large!

 The second set was a pair of 16mm cabochons, this time purchased from a vendor on Etsy.
 Lovely eyes, but they once again turned out to be too large and wrong in color.